nivelle/java-all/article/Integer源码解读.md

     }

     /**
-     * Returns the value obtained by rotating the two's complement binary
+     * Returns the value obtained by rotating【旋转】 the two's complement binary
      * representation of the specified {@code int} value right by the
      * specified number of bits.
 (Bits shifted out of the right hand, or
      * low-order, side reenter on the left, or high-order.)